jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * In Plots.jl, every column is a series, a set of related points which form lines, surfaces, or other plotting primitives.

 `Plotly` refers to series as traces.
-This style is only partially supported in `BinderPlots`, though multiple layers are suggested.
-(E.g. plot each column of a matrix.)
+This style is only partially supported in `BinderPlots`.
+Using multiple layers is suggested, but matrices can be used to specify multiple series.

 * In `Plots.jl` for keyword arguments many aliases are used, allowing for shorter calling patterns for experienced users.

-This is only partially the case with `BinderPlots`.
+Many, but not all, of the aliases are available.
+(The shorter ones are not, as they are as cryptic as magic arguments and more work to type.)

 * In `Plots.jl` some arguments encompass magic [arguments](https://docs.juliaplots.org/latest/attributes/#magic-arguments) for setting many related arguments at the same time.

-This is only partially the case with `BinderPlots`.
+`BinderPlots` allows for magic arguments

 * In `Plots.jl` the available plot types are specified through `seriestype` and there are shorthands to produce different methods (e.g., `scatter` is a shorthand for the seriestype `:scatter`.

-This is only partially the case with `BinderPlots`, though the more direct calling methods are suggested.
+This is only partially the case with `BinderPlots`, as not all plot types have a shorthand defined.

 Altogether, most basic graphics created through `Plots` can be produced with `BinderPlots`, but the showcase of [examples](https://github.com/JuliaPlots/Plots.jl/blob/master/src/examples.jl), which utilize many conveniences, and mostly not runnable as is.